-As physicians, nurses, paramedics, and other EMS and medical professionals, we dedicate our careers to protecting the health and well-being of our communities.
+As physicians, nurses, paramedics, and other emergency medical professionals, we dedicate our careers to protecting the health and well-being of our communities.
 But all too often, we are so focused on others that we have a hard time rationalizing taking time for our own well-being.

 Finding a balance between demanding careers like nursing and family life is not only possible but also essential to performing and feeling your best.

-So, as you juggle hectic work schedules, family life, clean living, BLS certifications, CPR renewals, and social obligations, use these healthy tips for healthcare providers to make prioritizing your health and happiness more manageable.
+So, as you juggle hectic work schedules, family life, clean living, continuing medical education, and social obligations, use these healthy tips for healthcare providers to make prioritizing your health and happiness more manageable.

 Your physical health is directly correlated to your mental health and job performance.
 As you face life-threatening situations, delivering life-saving interventions, you need to be at your best.
 That all starts with your sleep, your diet, and your exercise routine.